The major in European studies is part of the program in International and Area Studies.

 Study Abroad: Majors are strongly encouraged to study abroad in one of Washington University's Overseas Programs during junior year or the summer.
 Some credit for courses taken abroad may be applied to the major.
 For those who do not study abroad, an additional 3-credit course at the 300 or 400 level is required.

 Senior Honors: Students must confidently expect to graduate with an overall GPA of 3.65 or higher.
 Students must have maintained a 3.65 grade point average through the sixth semester in order to qualify for Senior Honors.
-Students should enroll in IAS 485 Preparation for IAS Honors Thesis in the fall of senior year (under the corresponding section number of the faculty member overseeing the student's thesis), and in IAS 486 IAS Senior Honors Thesis in the spring of senior year in order to be properly tracked by the IAS capstone coordinator.
+Students should enroll in IAS 485 Preparation for IAS Honors Thesis in the fall of senior year, and in IAS 486 IAS Senior Honors Thesis in the spring of senior year (under the corresponding section number of the faculty member overseeing the student's thesis).

 Visit online course listings to view semester offerings for L79 EuSt.